davidgilbertson/react-recollect/README.md

 ## What sort of stuff can go in the store?

-Data.
-Anything JSON serializable, plus `Map`, `Set` and `undefined`.

-Things that aren't supported:

-- functions (e.g. getters, setters, or other methods)
-- class instances (if this would be useful to you, log an issue and we'll chat)
-- properties defined with `Object.defineProperty()`
-- string properties on arrays, Maps and Sets
+You can store anything that's valid JSON.
+If that's all you want to do, you can skip the rest of this section.

+Recollect will store data of any type, including (but not limited to):

+- `undefined`
+- `Map`
+- `Set`
 - `RegExp` objects
-- `Date` objects (I'm working on this)
+- `Date` objects

+Recollect will _monitor_ changes to:

+- Primitives (string, number, boolean, null, undefined, symbol)
+- Plain objects
-- `Proxy`, `Uint16Array` etc.
+- Arrays
+- Maps (see limitations below)
+- Sets (see limitations below)

+Recollect will not monitor mutations to any other non-primitives.
+For example:

+- `store.date = new Date()` is fine.
+- `store.date.setDate(7)` will not trigger an update.
+- `store.uIntArray = new Uint8Array([3, 2, 1])` is fine.
+- `store.uIntArray.sort()` will not trigger an update.

+If there's a data type you want to store and mutate that isn't supported, log an issue and we'll chat.

+Other things that aren't supported:

+- Functions (e.g. getters, setters, or other methods)
+- Class instances (if this would be useful to you, log an issue and we'll chat)
+- Properties defined with `Object.defineProperty()`
+- String properties on arrays, Maps and Sets (I don't mean string _keys_ in maps, I mean actually creating a property on the object itself - a fairly unusual thing to do)
+- `Proxy` objects (if this would be useful to you, log an issue and we'll chat)
-- linking (e.g. one item in the store that is just a reference to another item in the store)
+- Linking (e.g. one item in the store that is a reference to another item in the store)

-### Gotchas with Maps and Sets
+### Map and Set limitations

 Updating an object _key_ of a map entry will not always trigger a render of components using that object.
 But in most cases you'd be storing your data in